Read our FAQs about the impact of Covid-19 on your career.

 Meet local and national employers on campus

-- Postgraduate study options both in the UK and abroad
+- Postgraduate study options

 - Working abroad

-Further opportunities to boost your CV
+Find out about further opportunities to boost your CV

 We have put together some specific careers information for international students on MyCareerHub.
 In addition to the central workshops offered by Careers & Employability we also offer an Employability Programme for International Students.
 These workshops are especially for international students and cover topics such as: